What to See in Calpe

 View of Calpe with the Peñón de Ifach in the background

-How to get to Calpe
+How to Get to Calpe

-What to visit in Calpe
+What to Visit in Calpe

-Peñon de Ifach
+Peñón de Ifach

-Calpe Old Town
+Old Town of Calpe

-Old quarter of calpe, arrabal neighborhood
+Old town of calpe, arrabal neighborhood

 Port of Calpe